Learn how to clean your fridge out properly and master fridge organization with some cleaning hacks and tricks I’ll be sharing with you today.

 Wiping Out The Interior

-To wipe out your freezer, mix together 2 pumps of dish soap with 1 quart of piping hot water.
+To wipe out your freezer, mix 2 pumps of dish soap with 1 quart of piping hot water.

 I use either a rag or a microfiber cloth to wipe out the inside, carefully going around the basket drawers.